Légere Dance Centre’s Faculty

 Director

-Ms. Vittorio is the proud owner of the Légere Dance, as well as the Artistic Director of Ballet Légere.
+Donna Vittorio is the proud owner of the Légere Dance, as well as the Artistic Director of Ballet Légere.

-For the past 26 years, Donna has produced, directed and choreographed the Nutcracker at Dominican University and Morton East High School.
+For the past 39 years, Donna has produced, directed and choreographed the Nutcracker at Dominican University and Morton East High School.

 Donna’s Ballet training began in Chicago with Edna McRae, and extended with Keith Allison, Lou Conte and Luigi.
 Mrs. Vittorio’s professional credits include various trade show and dinner theatres in the Midwest, The Apollo Opera Company and the St. Louis Municipal Opera.
 Donna has taught all levels of Ballet, Pointe and Jazz for the past 22 years.
-Donna will be teaching Ballet III through Advanced Ballet, Pointe.

 Alberto Arias Alberto Arias